dairlair/facekeeper/README.md

 Note: FaceKeeper do not modify any original content in the received messages.
 It's just add additional field to the json: the `memorizing` field with memorizing results and the `recognition` field with recognition results, obviously.
 Both added fields have a format: `{sucess: boolean, data: dict}`.

+# Exit codes description:

+* `2` - The AMQP broker is not available through the specified URL